 The Council has recently implemented a procurement and tender award governance gateway process.
 This is shown in Figure S-4 below.

-Figure S-4: Gateway Process Used by Programme Delivery Team
+Figure S-4: Gateway Process for Project Delivery

 At the Approval to Tender gate (Gate 3), the Tender Evaluation Team: